 The Financial Assistance office can assist you with the process of seeking grants, student loans, military educational benefits, work-study opportunities or scholarships.
-Everyone is encouraged to apply for financial aid at fafsa.ed.gov because you might be eligible for FREE grants in addition to loans.
+We encourage everyone to apply for financial aid at fafsa.ed.gov because you might be eligible for FREE grants in addition to loans.
 This office can be reached at 815.835.6339.
-Visit svcc.edu/finaid for hours and services.
+Regular hours are Monday-Tuesday, 8am-7pm and Wednesday-Friday, 8am-4:30pm.
+Summer hours are Monday, 7am-7pm and Tuesday-Thursday, 7am-5p.m.